nocalhost/nocalhost.github.io/docs/getting-started.md

 ## Step 5: Start DevMode

-By clicking the green hammer icon, you can switch a service to DevMode easily.
+By clicking the green hammer icon, you can switch a service to DevMode.

 ![](../assets/images/click-green-hammer.png)